 - PB&J Larabars

-- Kashi Heart to Heart cereal (pair with salted almonds for more protein)
+- Kashi Heart to Heart cereal (pair with salted almonds or milk for more protein)

 - Mesa Sunrise cereal